 Make plans to explore unique, interactive exhibits you won’t find anywhere else in the U.S.!

 Exploring physics with light and sound helps children understand what they see and hear around them daily.
-Sensations Studio will be a convergence of art and science—an art ‘n’ science jam session—where children will use everyday tools and objects to observe light and sound phenomena, play with light and mirrors and experiment with color.
+Sensations Studio is a convergence of art and science—an art ‘n’ science jam session—where children will use everyday tools and objects to observe light and sound phenomena, play with light and mirrors and experiment with color.

 Children learn about their communities, their environments and the world through exploration.
 With maps, models and shifting scales, Explore will encourage children to sharpen their 21st-century discovery skills by exploring the man-made physical aspects of their lives in San Antonio, learning how we live and work together and connecting to other parts of the globe.
 In Explore, collaboration and interaction among visitors strengthen critical thinking and problem solving.